-Legal Authority To: Existing Authority: a.
-Prevent illicit discharges into the sanitary sewer system MMC 5-4.03 b.
-Require that sewers and connections be properly designed and constructed MMC 5-4.01 MMC 5-4.02 MMC 5-4.19 MMC 7-2.02 c.
-Ensure access for maintenance, inspection or repairs for portions of the lateral owned by the City MMC 7-2.11 d.
-Limit the discharge of fats, oils and grease and other debris that may cause blockages MMC 5-4.03 MCC 13.66.050 MCC 13.66.070 e.
-Enforce any violation of City sewer ordinances MMC 1-2.01
+Legal Authority to: Existing Authority: Prevent illicit discharges into the sanitary sewer system MMC 5-4.03 Require that sewers and connections be properly designed and constructed MMC 5-4.01 MMC 5-4.02 MMC 5-4.19 MMC 7-2.02 Ensure access for maintenance, inspection or repairs for portions of the lateral owned by the City MMC 7-2.11 Limit the discharge of fats, oils and grease and other debris that may cause blockages MMC 5-4.03 MCC 13.66.050 MCC 13.66.070 Enforce any violation of City sewer ordinances MMC 1-2.01

-MCC 1-2.01 - VIOLATIONS A MISDEMEANOR
+3.1.1 MCC 1-2.01 - VIOLATIONS A MISDEMEANOR

-In accordance with Cal.
-Government Code § 36900, violations of city ordinances are declared to be infractions, punishable as set forth in Cal.
-Government Code § 36900, unless specifically designated misdemeanors by any ordinance amending this code adopted after June 1, 1981.
+In accordance with California Government Code § 36900, violations of city ordinances are declared to be infractions, punishable as set forth in California Government Code § 36900, unless specifically designated misdemeanors by any ordinance amending this code adopted after June 1, 1981.

-MCC 5-4.01 - SEWER CONNECTIONS REQUIRED WITHIN SPECIFIED TIME
+3.1.2 MCC 5-4.01 - SEWER CONNECTIONS REQUIRED WITHIN SPECIFIED TIME

-Each residence, building, or place of business within the city shall be connected onto the sanitary sewer system of the city where sewer mains are located within 100 feet of the premises of such residence or building.
+Each residence, building, or place of business within the city shall be connected to the City's sanitary sewer system where sewer mains are located within 100 feet of the premises of such residence or building.
 No sanitary sewer connection shall serve more than one ownership.
 All connections shall be made within two years from the time that sewer mains are constructed within 100 feet from the premises, and all human waste and waste water from human sanitation shall be discharged into the sanitary sewers of the city within two years from the time that such sewer mains are constructed within 100 feet from the premises.
 The provisions of this section shall be enforced by the Health Officer.

-MCC 5-4.02 - SEWER CONNECTIONS REQUIRED IMMEDIATELY
+3.1.3 MCC 5-4.02 - SEWER CONNECTIONS REQUIRED IMMEDIATELY